KhaymanaKing/from-scratch-poll-maker/README.md

 1) **Make a drawing of your app.
 Simple "wireframes"**
 1) **Look at the drawing and imagine using the app.
 What _state_ do you need to track?**
+Need to track option 1 and 2 votes.
+Past poll results.
-1) **Once you have a drawing, name the HTML elements you'll need to realize your vision**
+1) **Once you have a drawing, name the HTML elements you'll need to realize your vision** question input input 1 input 2

+storage for input 1 and input 2 and question.

++/- buttons for option 1 and 2 .
+button to push the options and questions input. finish poll button . div to collect previous poll results.

 1) **For each HTML element ask: Why do I need this? (i.e., "we need div to display the results in")**
-1) **Once we know _why_ we need each element, think about how to implement the "Why" as a "How" (i.e., `resultsEl.textContent = newResults`)**
+1) **Once we know _why_ we need each element, think about how to implement the "Why" as a "How" (i.e., `resultsEl.textContent = newResults`)** input to put in the options and question. button to push options and question. buttons to add and subtract.
 1) **Find all the 'events' (user clicks, form submit, on load etc) in your app.
 Ask one by one, "What happens when" for each of these events.
 Does any state change?
-Does any DOM update?**
+Does any DOM update?** click event listeners for submit fields and buttons. render for the past poll results grabbing the results from the side board see img right side.

 1) **Think about how to validate each of your features according to a Definition of Done.
 (Hint: console.log usually helps here.)**
 1) **Consider what features _depend_ on what other features.
 Use this dependency logic to figure out what order to complete tasks.**